 - Establishing Character Moment: The aftermath of the demon fight in the first chapter of Chain of Gold serves as one for each of the Merry Thieves.

 - The ever curious Christopher tries to figure out why the demon exploded, Matthew complains about his ruined waistcoat, James tries to hide an injury, and Thomas alternates between teasing Matthew and trying to clean Christopher up.

 - The party at the Helle Ruelle that Hypatia holds in the beginning of Chain of Iron is to honor its patron.
 Cordelia assumes that "patron" means its customer, but Hypatia corrects her by stating that it means its guardian, Lilith.
 The answer is both.
 Lilith is attending the party disguised as a faerie.

 - Magnus comments that Princes of Hell often ally themselves with each other against the angels.
 This foreshadows the fact that Belial is helped in his plot to possess James by another Prince of Hell, namely Leviathan.

 - Gaslamp Fantasy: Like its predecessor, The Infernal Devices.

-- Idiosyncratic Episode Naming: The books' title are all "Chain of [something]".
+- Idiosyncratic Episode Naming: The books' titles are all "Chain of [something]".

 - Love Dodecahedron: Cordelia is in love with James, who is fixated at Grace.
 The end of Chain of Gold reveals that Matthew is in love with Cordelia.